XQP-Munich/LDPC4QKD/README.md

 This repository does not provide generator matrices (calculating them from the parity check matrices is straightforward).
 Our decoder implementation operates on a bit-string (noisy version of true message) and its correct syndrome.
 This is slightly different from what is used for forward error correction (as in e.g. [AFF3CT](https://github.com/aff3ct/aff3ct)), where the decoder operates on only the noisy codeword.
-The noisy codeword is the result transmitting the codeword (true message encoded using a generator matrix) via a noisy channel.
+The noisy codeword is the result of transmitting the codeword (true message encoded using a generator matrix) via a noisy channel.

 ## How to use
+In order to use all the functionality provided in this repository, install
+- CMake (at least version 3.19)
+- C++ compiler (supporting C++17)
+- Julia (at least version 1.6)

+For how to use the provided Julia code, see directory `codes`.
+No familiarity with the Julia programming language is required.

+To build the C++ executables (except for unit tests) using CMake (Julia not required), execute

+        git clone <github url>
+        cd LDPC4QKD
+        cmake -S . -B build -DBUILD_UNIT_TESTS=OFF
+        cmake --build build --config Release

+All executables will be built inside the `build` folder.

-Start from the `examples` directory, which shows a basic example of how to use the C++ header containing the decoder.
+For a demo of how to use the C++ header-only library, see the `examples` directory, which shows a basic example ("demo_error_correction") of how to use the C++ header containing the decoder.
+This example is built by CMake (executable `build/examples/demo_error_correction`.
+Note: the executable produces no output; look at the C++ source code to see how the header can be used).
-TODO

 ## How to contribute
 This repository is actively maintained.
 Issues and pull requests will be responded to and processed.